vsrinivas/fuchsia/docs/syscalls/channel_read.md

 The parameters *num_bytes* and *num_handles* are used to specify the size of the read buffers.

- and upon return may be used to indicate the actual size of the message read (upon success) or the size of the message (upon failure due to the provided buffers being too small.
-If these pointers are NULL, their respective buffer sizes are understood to be zero.

 Channel messages may contain both byte data and handle payloads and may only be read in their entirety.
 Partial reads are not possible.